-- This option allows certain events to create a secondary recording. - The recording will be made at a sampling rate of 1Hz or one of a selection of higher frequencies. - On Multilog-LX2, only a single channel can be used.
+- This option allows certain events to create a secondary recording. - The recording will be made at a sampling rate of 1Hz or one of a selection of higher frequencies, up to 25Hz. - On Multilog-LX2, only a single channel can be used.
 This must be for a pressure sensor.
 The sensor must be allocated to channel 1.